josp70/user-auth-jsonrpc/doc/api/02-register.md

 ## Request

-The body must be a valid JSON-RPC request.
+The body must be a valid JSON-RPC request, with the following parameters:

-### Parameters

-The method expect the following parameters:

 * `email`: the user email, will be considered as the user identifier
 * `password`: the user password